 Assassin’s Creed games typically push the graphical bar, but Assassin’s Creed Odyssey is an especially gorgeous Ancient Greek adventure.
 In the cinematic Assassin’s Creed Odyssey trailer above we get a glimpse of the game’s beautiful islands separated by twinkling, clear blue waterways.
-It also appears to introduce the traumatic childhood of Alexios, if he is the protagonist you choose.
+It also appears to introduce the traumatic childhood of Alexios, should he be the protagonist you choose.

 Assassin’s Creed Odyssey setting

-For instance, when leaders get in a sticky situation when it comes to resources, their weakness can be exploited by rival factions.
+For instance, when leaders get in a sticky situation due to a lack of resources, their weakness can be exploited by rival factions.
 To foil this, vulnerable leaders may enlist you to help, should you wish to ally with them.
-Or, if the meter indicating their grip on power diminishes low enough, you can seal their fate through looting and destruction.
+Or, if the meter indicating their grip on power goes low enough, you can seal their fate through looting and destruction.

 Assassin’s Creed Odyssey gameplay

-Speaking of your protagonist, this time you get to choose between either a male or female Assassin’s Creed Odyssey player character, that’s either Alexios or Kassandra.
+This time you get to choose between either a male or female Assassin’s Creed Odyssey player character – a choice that will be here to stay when it comes to future protagonists in the series – which will either Alexios or Kassandra.
 That doesn’t affect who you can get lovey-dovey with, either: with Assassin’s Creed Odyssey’s romance options, you can try on your sexy gift of the gab when you see a love heart symbol next the relevant dialogue choice – but be warned commitment fans, you’ll only get to enjoy “casual” flings.
 That’s right, in this Ancient Greek adventure, you get dialogue choices to better interrogate – or get wound up by – famous figures such as Socrates.

 It is clear that the combat mechanics and new questing structure from Origins are returning, as is the loot and weapon systems.
 We also know that there will be multiple Assassin’s Creed Odyssey endings and around 30 hours of “interactive storytelling” according to creative director Jonathan Dumont.
-That’s only from launch, though: this will be a live service with new Assassin’s Creed Odyssey content “every week.”
+Don’t worry about it turning into a service game, though; Ubisoft has emphasised that Assassin’s Creed Odyssey is a core single-player game.